Kotkoa/my-cv/index.md

 ### ABOUT ME

-Frontend Developer with 6+ years of experience developing web applications, focusing on the Front-end side, and developing scalable, efficient, and high-performance applications.
+Frontend Developer with 5 years of experience developing web applications, focusing on the Front-end side, and developing scalable, efficient, and high-performance applications.
 I've worked on projects primarily from the USA, and Singapore, participating in worldwide teams to deliver robust software solutions.

 I enjoy creating visually accurate website layouts, and translating designers' concepts from Figma into JSX code for React applications.
 Skilled at implementing RESTful, GraphQL APIs.
 I am committed to staying updated with emerging technologies and best practices in software engineering.

-Currently, I am seeking remote employment opportunities with international teams, or local opportunities in and around Valencia, Spain.
-Open to various employment forms, including full-time positions, contract work, or B2B arrangements.
+Currently, I am seeking remote employment opportunities with international teams or local opportunities in and around Valencia, Spain.
+I am open to various employment forms, including full-time positions, contract work, or B2B arrangements.

 ### EXPERIENCE

 **Senior Frontend developer - Contractor**
 HCX, Los Angeles - Remote
-_From September 2022 to February 2024_
+_From September 2022 to December 2024_

 I've joined the [hcx.org](https://www.hcx.org/) team as a Senior Frontend Developer contractor to enhance the tech crew.
 My main goal was maintaining and refactoring an existing code of investment application.
 Our tech team consisted of 12 members, within a company of over 50 people.
 The project at the edge of fintech, social media, the gig economy, and securities aimed to connect investors, sponsors, and talents on one platform as a web application built with React, and mobile versions for Android and iOS using React Native, based on backend GraphQL API was developed using Python and Go.